ROI-based Robotic Grasp Detection for Object Overlapping Scenes: Related Work

-To apply robotic grasp in practice, some works deal with grasping in object cluttered scenes\cite{handeyegrasp, gualtieri2016high, mahler2018dexnet3, mahler2017grasp}.
-Sergey et al.\cite{handeyegrasp} establish a CNN model for predicting the grasping success rate of the gripper and realize the visual-based grasp continuous servoing control combined with the CEM algorithm to search in the robot motion space.
+To apply robotic grasping in practice, some works deal with grasping in object cluttered scenes\cite{handeyegrasp, gualtieri2016high, mahler2018dexnet3, mahler2017grasp, zeng2018robotic}.
+Sergey et al.\cite{handeyegrasp} establish a CNN model for predicting the grasping success rate of the gripper and realize the visual-based continuous servoing control for grasping combined with the CEM algorithm to search in the robot motion space.
 Gualtieri et al.\cite{gualtieri2016high} search proper grasp pose in clutter through generating a large set of candidates and classifying them into ``good" or ``bad".
 In \cite{mahler2017grasp}, Mahler et al. model grasping in clutter (also called ``bin picking") as a POMDP and use reinforcement learning to solve the problem.
 Later, they explore the grasping based on vacuum end effectors in multi-object scenes\cite{mahler2018dexnet3}.
-However, these algorithms prefer scenes with scattered objects instead of stacked ones.
-Moreover, they ignore the affiliation between grasps and objects, which means though they are powerful to find out proper grasps in clutter and good at accomplishing tasks like ``cleaning table" and ``bin picking", it is difficult to apply such kind of algorithms in tasks of getting specific target in cluttered scenes.
+In \cite{zeng2018robotic}, authors propose a grasp-first-then-recognize work-flow for robotic grasping and it achieves high performance in the stowing task.
+However, though they are powerful to find out proper grasps in clutter and good at accomplishing tasks like ``cleaning table" and ``bin picking", it is difficult to apply such kind of algorithms in situations where the affiliations between grasps and their owner are needed.
+In \cite{guo2016object}, the proposed algorithm recognizes the most exposed object while detects the best grasp simultaneously one by one.
+When applied to multi-object scenes, it is of low efficiency due to the one-by-one detection process.

-The most related work is \cite{guo2016object}, in which the proposed algorithm classifies and grasps the most exposed object one by one until the desired target.
-Though this algorithm can help robot get the specific object, it lacks the perception of the whole scene, which limits the use scope ($e.g.$ if the target is exposed with other objects, it may not directly grasp the target).

-Therefore, it is still challenging for robots to grasp a specific target in multi-object stacking scenes especially when there are overlaps between objects.
-In our work, we propose an RoI-based robotic grasp detection algorithm while predicting objects that the detected grasps belong to in such scenes.
+Therefore, it is still challenging for grasp detection with the affiliations between grasps and their owner in object overlapping scenes.
+In our work, we propose an ROI-based robotic grasp detection algorithm.
+The algorithm we present performs much better in multi-object scenes while remains comparable with state-of-the-art grasp detection algorithms in single-object scenes.